aws-samples/sample-s3-listobjectversions-to-csv/README.md

 #### **No URL-encoding** (`--nourlencoding`)

-Prevents URL-encoding of object key names, for example replacing <space> with `+` .
+Prevents URL-encoding of object key names, for example replacing ` ` with `+` .
 Note that if you have commas in your object names, this will interfere with subsequent processing of the CSV output.
 URL-encoding is always enabled when `--bopsmanifestcompatible`  is enabled, as S3 Batch Operations requires URL-encoded keys.

 ## Example use cases for filtering